okonomichiyaki/supercat/010-F07-admiral.md

 ## Act I

-✦ Does bot have more unbuilt ships than most Rivals?

-- Can bot build ships?

 ✦ Is bot Regent and winning an ambition?

 - Would either Govern the Imperial Reach ("A Policy of Escalation") or Imperial Foundries place Imperial Ships?